fletchjp/MERG-Arduino-Software/DUE_CBUS.md

 ### DUEFCPP

 This is an experimental code to look at getting FC++ working with the DUE.
 This is heavily modified to get rid of all use of <iostream> which is not supported.
 This means that all debug and traits output has been disabled.
 The code has a copy of the fcpp files.

+### BOTHFCPP

+This is a version of DUEFCPP which will work with DUE or MEGA.
+This has ArduinoSTL instead of Streaming.

 ### DUEMONAD